luisdramirez/pSF-Toolbox/README.md

 - pSFT parameter bounds (`p.pSFT_bounds`)

 ![Figure 1](figures/pSFT_pipeline.png)
+**Figure 1: pSFT model fitting pipeline.** A sequence of SFs is fed into a log-Gaussian function produce a neural response.
+The neural response is convolved with a HRF to produce a synthesized BOLD response that is compared to the measured BOLD response.
+This process is repeated and the pSFT parameters optimized until the sum of squares error (SSE) between the predicted and measured BOLD response is minimized.

 **Directory contents**
 -   `example_pipeline.m`: Demonstrates a complete workflow for estimating pSFT parameters using sample data.
 Includes setting up estimation settings (parallelization, grid search, parameter bounds, HRF definition), visualizing results, and saving results.
 Results are saved under `/estimates/` with the file format `all_pSFT_n_yyyy-MM-dd_HH-mm-ss.mat` that contains the subject x ROI struct array `all_pSFT`.